 But this is a myth I marched all the way through the scientific method’s steps and proved false.
 My hypothesis: If I can wear a size four, I’ll no longer have body image issues.
 My method: I worked out twice a day, starved myself.
 The results: I zipped up a size four dress for the first time and I felt great.
 For a solid five days.
 (Give or take a few.)

 The truth was, I arrived at a place where according to everything I saw or heard, I shouldn’t have had any more body image issues.
 I wore a small size.
 I was at the gym–teaching fitness classes–every day.
 But, I still struggled.
-I still felt like it wasn’t enough.
+I didn’t feel like it wasn’t enough.
 I still didn’t feel beautiful.
-I still knew women who were thinner and felt like they *must* be happier.
-I still felt like I wasn’t enough.
+I knew women who were thinner and felt like they *must* be happier.
+I felt like I wasn’t enough.